-The iconic red Rhaetian Railway being such well-known symbol for Switzerland and particularly the Graubünden region, what role does the railway play for Valposchiavo – and for the sustainable development of the destination?
+The iconic red Rhaetian Railway being such a well-known symbol for Switzerland and particularly the Graubünden region, what role does the railway play for Valposchiavo – and the sustainable development of the destination?

 Which are the main challenges of creating and managing a destination brand such as 100%Valposchiavo, with a strong focus on sustainability?

-In tourism we are used to give too much importance to the concept of “novelty”.
-“What is your news for next season?” is a common question between the operators, but I think – at least for small destinations – marketing by means of “novelties” is not sustainable.
+In tourism, we are used to giving too much importance to the concept of “novelty”.
+“What is your news for next season?” is a common question between the operators, but I think – at least for small destinations – marketing using “novelties” is not sustainable.
 We lack the big investments to finance novelties (at least the infrastructural ones) and most of all we lack the marketing power to let our potential guests know about our novelties.

 Is cooperation beyond tourism players – e.g. with farmers – becoming more important for destinations in alpine regions?

 In alpine regions like the Valposchiavo, where tourism is not the main economic sector, I’m sure that cooperation between players from different sectors will become more and more important.

 The main goal of tourism in alpine regions should be to contribute to a sustainable development and a viable future for the region.
 To reach this goal, tourism has to integrate itself in the local economic setting.
 Standing alone, tourism won’t be able to generate enough added value to keep alive peripheral alpine valleys – and alpine valleys who cease to live do not attract tourism.